sowmitraguho/LearnXYZ/README.md

 Contributions are welcome!
 Feel free to fork the repo, create a branch, and submit pull requests for improvements or new features.

 ## 📝 License
-This project is open source and free to use under the MIT License.
+This project is for educational purposes.
+You may use and modify it freely.

-yaml
-Copy
-Edit